junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 # [162](#page-162)
 {:.no_toc}

-HEADACHES AND MIGRAINES
+# HEADACHES AND MIGRAINES

-SIMPLE HEADACHE can be helped by rest and aspirin.
+**SIMPLE HEADACHE** can be helped by rest and aspirin.
 It often helps to put a cloth soaked in hot water on the back of the neck and to massage (rub) the neck
-For simple or nervous headache, folk cures sometimes work as well as modern medicine. folk cure aspirin and shoulders gently.
+For simple or nervous headache, folk cures sometimes work as well as modern medicine.

+folk cure aspirin and shoulders gently.
 Some other home remedies also seem to help.

-Headache is common with
-any sickness that causes fever.
+Headache is common with any sickness that causes fever.
 If headache is severe, check for signs of meningitis ([page 185](#page-185)).

 Headaches that keep coming back may be a sign of a chronic illness, poor nutrition, or chemicals at work or in the environment.
 It is important to eat well and get enough sleep.
 If you think that chemicals could be causing the headaches or if they do not go away, talk with a health worker.

-A MIGRAINE is a severe throbbing headache often on one side of the head only.
+A **MIGRAINE** is a severe throbbing headache often on one side of the head only.
 Migraine attacks may come often, or months or years apart.

 A typical migraine begins with blurring of vision, seeing strange spots of light, or numbness of one hand or foot.
 This is followed by severe headache, which may last hours or days.
 Often there is vomiting.
 Migraines are very painful, but not dangerous.

 TO STOP A MIGRAINE, DO THE FOLLOWING AT THE FIRST SIGN:

 ♦ Take 2 aspirins with a cup of strong coffee or strong black tea.

 ♦ Lie down in a dark, quiet place.
 Do your best to relax.
 Try not to think about your problems.

 ♦ For especially bad migraine headaches, take aspirin, if possible with codeine, or with another sedative.
 Or obtain pills of ergotamine with caffeine (Cafergot, [page 379](#page-379)).
 Take 2 pills at first and 1 pill every 30 minutes until the pain goes away.
 Do not take more than 6 pills in 1 day.

-WARNING: Do not use Cafergot during pregnancy.
+WARNING: Do not use **Cafergot** during pregnancy.

 # [163](#page-163)
 {:.no_toc}

-COLDS AND THE FLU
+# COLDS AND THE FLU

 Colds and the flu are common virus infections that may cause runny nose, cough, sore throat, and sometimes fever or pain in the joints.
 There may be mild diarrhea, especially in young children.

 Colds and the flu almost always go away without medicine.
 Do not use penicillin, tetracycline, or other antibiotics, as they will not help at all and may cause harm.

 ♦ Drink plenty of water and get enough rest.

 ♦ Aspirin ([page 378](#page-378)) or acetaminophen ([page 379](#page-379)) helps lower temperature and relieve body aches and headaches.
 More expensive ‘cold tablets’ are no better than aspirin.
 So why waste your money?

 ♦ No special diet is needed.
 However, fruit juices, especially orange juice or lemonade, are helpful.
 For treating coughs and stuffy noses that come with colds, see the next pages.

 WARNING: Do not give any kind of antibiotic or injections to a child with a simple cold.
 They will not help and may cause harm.

 If a cold or the flu lasts more than a week, or if the person has fever, coughs up a lot of phlegm (mucus with pus), has shallow fast breathing or chest pain, he could be developing bronchitis or pneumonia (see pages 170 and 171).
 An antibiotic may be called for.

 The danger of a cold turning into pneumonia is greater in old people, in those who have lung problems like chronic bronchitis, in people who cannot move much, and in people with HIV.
 People with HIV can take cotrimoxazole daily to prevent pneumonia and other infections (see [page 357](#page-357)).

 Sore throat is often part of a cold.
 No special medicine is needed, but it may help to gargle with warm water.
 However, if the sore throat begins suddenly, with high fever, it could be a strep throat.
 Special treatment is needed (see [page 310](#page-310)).

 Prevention of colds:

   ♦ Getting enough sleep and eating well helps prevent colds.
 Eating oranges, tomatoes, and other fruit containing vitamin C may help.
 Washing hands oftenespecially before touching your face, nose, mouth, or anything you put into your mouthis also good prevention.

   ♦ Contrary to popular belief, colds do not come from getting cold or wet (although getting very cold, wet, or tired can make a cold worse).
 A cold is ‘caught’ from others who have the infection and sneeze the virus into the air.

   ♦ To keep from giving his cold to others, the sick person should eat and sleep separatelyand take special care to keep far away from small babies.
 He should cover his nose and mouth when he coughs or sneezes, and wash his hands often if possible.

   ♦ To prevent a cold from leading to earache ([page 309](#page-309)), try not to blow your nosejust wipe it.
 Teach children to do the same.

 # [164](#page-164)
 {:.no_toc}

-STUFFY AND RUNNY NOSES
+# STUFFY AND RUNNY NOSES

 A stuffy or runny nose can result from a cold or allergy (see next page).
 A lot of mucus in the nose may cause ear infections in children or sinus problems in adults.

 To help clear a stuffy nose, do the following:

-1. In little children, carefully suck the mucus out of the nose with a suction bulb or syringe without a needle, like this:
+  1. In little children, carefully suck the mucus out of the nose with a suction bulb or **syringe without a needle**, like this:

   2. Older children and adults can put a little salt water into their hand and sniff it into the nose.
 This helps to loosen the mucus.The water should not be too salty.
 1/4 teaspoon of salt mixed in a cup of water is enough.

-3. Breathing hot water vapor as described on page 168 helps clear a stuffy nose.
+  3. Breathing hot water vapor as described on page [page 168](#page-168) helps clear a stuffy nose.

-4. Wipe a runny or stuffy nose, but try not to blow it.
+  4. Wipe a runny or stuffy nose, but **try not to blow** it.
 Blowing the nose may lead to earache and sinus infections.

   5. Persons who often get earaches or sinus trouble after a cold can help prevent these problems by using decongestant nose drops with phenylephrine or ephedrine ([page 383](#page-383)).
-After sniffing a little salt water, put the drops in the nose like this:
-With the head sideways, put 2 or 3 drops in the lower nostril.
-Wait a couple of minutes and then do the other side.
+After sniffing a little salt water, put the drops in the nose like this: _With the head sideways, put 2 or 3 drops in the lower nostril.
+Wait a couple of minutes and then do the other side._

-CAUTION: Use decongestant drops no more than 3 times a day, for no more than 3 days.
+CAUTION: **Use decongestant drops no more than 3 times a day, for no more than 3 days.**

 A decongestant syrup (with phenylephrine or something similar) may also help.

-Prevent ear and sinus infectionstry not to blow your nose, just wipe it.
+>Prevent ear and sinus infections, try not to blow your nose, just wipe it.

 # [165](#page-165)
 {:.no_toc}

-SINUS TROUBLE (SINUSITIS)
+# SINUS TROUBLE (SINUSITIS)

 Sinusitis is an acute or chronic (long-term) inflammation of the sinuses or hollows in the bone that open into the nose.
 It usually occurs after a person has had an infection of the ears or throat, or after a bad cold.

 Signs:

   • Pain in the face above and below the eyes, here (It hurts more when you tap lightly just over the bones, or when the person bends over.)

   • Thick mucus or pus in the nose, perhaps with a bad smell.
 The nose is often stuffy.

   • Fever (sometimes).

   • Certain teeth may hurt.

 Treatment:

   ♦ Drink a lot of water.

   ♦ Sniff a little salt water into the nose (see [page 164](#page-164)), or breathe steam from hot water to clear the nose (see [page 168](#page-168)).

   ♦ Put hot compresses on the face.

   ♦ Use decongestant nose drops such as phenylephrine (Neo-synephrine, [page 383](#page-383)).

   ♦ Use an antibiotic such as tetracycline ([page 355](#page-355)), ampicillin ([page 352](#page-352)), or penicillin ([page 351](#page-351)).

   ♦ If the person does not get better, seek medical help.

 Prevention:

 When you get a cold and a stuffy nose, try to keep your nose clear.
 Follow the instructions on page 164.

-HAY FEVER (ALLERGIC RHINITIS)
+# HAY FEVER (ALLERGIC RHINITIS)

 Runny nose and itchy eyes can be caused by an allergic reaction to something in the air that a person has breathed in (see the next page).
 It is often worse at certain times of year.

 Treatment: